-On May 21st, the 27 years old respondent from Afghanistan started “the game” at 2 am in the night from the border area in Šturlić, BiH together with his sister and her husband.
-They crossed the Bosnian-Croatian border two hours later at around 6 am.
+At 02:00 a.m. on May 21st, the 27-year-old respondent from Afghanistan departed from the border area in Šturlić, BiH together with his sister and her husband.
+They reached the Bosnian-Croatian border within a few hours.

 But they were detected by three police officers in blue shirts and dark trousers (most likely border police).
 The respondent remembers: